WojtekKamilowski/CI_PP3_TDP/README.md

 <img src="docs/testing/user-story-11.png">
 <img src="docs/testing/user-story-11-a.png">

-12. As the site owner I want to
+12. As the site owner I want to enable users to easily learn about the options of the program and how to use it.

 | Feature | Action  | Expected Result | Actual Result |
 | ------- | ------- | --------------- | ------------- |